ecm-bitflipper/rushhour/README.md

 sudo apt-get update<br>
 sudo apt-get install g++

 Now you finally need the code here from github.
-This ancient version of Ubuntu won't be able to connect to github because it's encryption capabilities aren't up to modern standards.
+This ancient version of Ubuntu won't be able to connect to github because its encryption capabilities aren't up to modern standards.
 You'll need to download it on a more modern OS/browser and maybe use a USB stick to get it over to Ubuntu.
 Unzip somewhere in your home folder.

 cd liberror-2.1.89882<br>
 make<br>